Starboard reiterates Yahoo should combine with AOL

 The activist-investor holds stake in both companies.

-Starboard said in a letter on Thursday that it was "increasingly concerned" by media reports of Yahoo planning acquisitions as it believed the company should first focus on monetizing its investments in Alibaba Group Holding Ltd and Yahoo Japan Corp.
+Starboard said in a letter on Thursday that it was "increasingly concerned" by media reports of Yahoo planning acquisitions as it believed the company should first focus on monetizing its investments in Alibaba Group Holding Ltd (BABA.N) and Yahoo Japan Corp (4689.T).

 "A combination with AOL does make sense.
 They are two laggards who can combine forces and better compete with companies such as Google Inc," B. Riley & Co analyst Sameet Sinha said.

-The Starboard letter highlighted reports speculating that Yahoo was considering buying cable assets, including Scripps Networks Interactive Inc and Time Warner's CNN.
+The Starboard letter highlighted reports speculating that Yahoo was considering buying cable assets, including Scripps Networks Interactive Inc SNI.N and Time Warner's (TWX.N) CNN.

 Some large shareholders have also reached out directly to Starboard expressing their concern over the media reports, the activist-investor said.